apereo/cas/cas-server-documentation/installation/Configuration-Properties.md

 ## Database Authentication -> Query

 Authenticates a user by comparing the (hashed) user password against the password on record determined by a configurable database query.
+To learn more about this topic, [please review this guide](Database-Authentication.html).

 ```properties
 # cas.authn.jdbc.query[0].healthQuery=SELECT 1 FROM INFORMATION_SCHEMA.SYSTEM_USERS